Ana-Niko-byte/zenlist/README.md

 - #### Reviews
     - These reviews are filtered by stars and displayed in a row to site visitors.

-    The app can only be reviewed by logged in users, and all reviews require approval from an administrator prior to being displayed on the home page.
+    The app can only be reviewed by logged in users, and all reviews require approval from an administrator prior to being displayed on the home/reviews page.
 Additionally, the user is presented with a button to read all reviews for the application, which redirects to a standalone page.
 This page is not presented in the navigation bar, but users can return to a page of their choosing by selecting existing links in the navigation bar.

+    The standalone page incorporates common sorting functionality for all reviews (by best, by lowest, by recent), so users have fast access to the exact reviews they are looking for, as well as the ability to view any of their own reviews pending administrator approval.

 - #### Scrum Paragraph
     - A concise paragraph explaining the scrum methodology and its benefits in every day use.
 This paragraph serves as an introduction to the framework for anyone not already familiar with it and contains a helpful link to the official Scrum.org website, where users may download the free Scrum Guide 2020 (the latest revision).